NREL/glm/README.md

 ### CLI

-Alternatively, if you want to use the CLI, you can unzip the file from the releases page for your operating system.
+If you want to use the CLI, you can unzip the file from the releases page for your operating system.
 There will be two executables in the folder, `glm2json` and `json2glm`.
 On Windows, you may have to rename the files to add the `.exe` at the end of the executable in order to run it from a Windows CMD prompt.
 You will be able to run it from a Git Bash prompt without renaming it.